 My style is relaxed, warm and supportive.
-I allow clients to talk about what ever they wish to, and inquire into their concerns and experiences with interest, care and an open mind.
+I listen to what ever you would like to talk about, and inquire into your concerns and experiences with interest, care and an open mind.

-In asking questions or offering reflections on what you talk about, I try to encourage you to expand on, or acknowledge, your thoughts and feelings; to deepen our mutual understanding of your experience by noticing details or considering different perspectives on it; to make connections to other things you have said; or to pay attention to what you experience in the counselling session itself that may relate to other situations in your life.
+In asking questions or offering reflections, I try to encourage you to expand on your thoughts and feelings; to deepen your understanding of your experience and the context around you; to help you make connections to other things you have thought or felt; or to notice what you experience in counselling itself that may relate to other situations in your life.

-I take an active interest in your experiences, emotions and thoughts, and I avoid offering my own answers or opinions about the questions and choices you face.
-I believe those are your responsibility, and my role is to support you as you take that responsibility.
+I take an active interest in your experiences, emotions and thoughts, and the choices you face.
+Those choices are your responsibility, and my role is to support you as you take that responsibility.

 I am a Registered Member of the UK Council for Psychotherapy (UKCP), and adhere to its ethical principles and code of professional conduct.